Compling2-Spring2022-SBU/main/README.md

 - Today we finished the handout on rewrite grammars.
 - We reviewed chapter 2 of Hutton.
-- I reviewed a bit of what is known if we think of natural languages as formal grammars in slides 14-15 of [this talk](readings/umcp-cogsci-may2010.beamer.pdf).
+- I reviewed a bit of what is known if we think of natural languages as formal languages in slides 14-15 of [this talk](readings/umcp-cogsci-may2010.beamer.pdf).
 - For Tuesday
   - For fun, work on exercise 7 in the [the handout on formal languages and grammars](readings/rewrite-grammars.pdf)